Techniques to Manage Anxiety from Your Shelter In Place or Lockdown

 I’m already taking my own advice (#1), and it HAS been helping.

 This is NOT an easy time to be living through.
 So if you find yourself overwhelmed with anxiety, all of the health suggestions I gave, like exercising and watching trigger foods are things that are LONG TERM.
-These are things that may take a while to build up and assist your overall health and wellbeing.
+These are things that may take a while to build up and assist your overall health, life balance, and wellbeing.

 But what about right now?